 Sheep and telegraph poles, sheep and telegraph poles, these are recurring motifs in the Welsh countryside where I stay.
 There are times where I’ve stopped on top of a hill to paint a distant reservoir far below, then having decided that picture was rubbish, turned away, packed the bike, looked up….and there is a hillside, a couple of sheep and a telegraph pole leaning over to one side, the picture just waiting for me – why this should speak to me in the way it does, I have no idea, but it seems to have something to do with Man’s puny efforts to adjust the countryside to their will, to impose their presence, a tiny lopsided triumph in a huge landscape, though everything will pass in the end.

-Mountain roads that plunge away, falling off the edge of the world, give views over mysterious hills and valleys, the odd tower or turbine providing a sense of distance into the yonder.
-As dawn comes up over the Dyfi, an orange glow rises over the distant hills lighting the blues and mauves of the misty banks.
+Mountain roads plunge away, falling off the edge of the world, giving views over mysterious hills and valleys, with the odd tower or turbine providing a sense of distance into the yonder.
+As dawn comes up over the Dyfi, an orange glow rises over the far hills slowly lighting the blues and mauves of the misty banks.

-Bullocks graze within thirty yards, but painting without startling them is a trick – although they soon become curious again and before long a rhythmical chomping of grass can be heard. creeping closer and I am confronted by a semi-circle of tall ruminative quadrupeds, contemplating the new object in their field.
+Bullocks graze within thirty yards of where I stand, trying to paint without startling them is the trick – although they soon become curious again and before long a rhythmical chomping of grass can be heard. creeping closer and I am confronted by a semi-circle of tall ruminative quadrupeds, contemplating the new object in their field.
 I have been assured that they aren’t threatening if they don’t have calves and because they lead such supremely boring lives cattle find anything interesting.
 Me, I wasn’t so sure the first time I encountered them and since the few pieces of advice I faintly remembered about conduct in the wild included such contradictory approaches as Stand Very Still, Run about Waving Your Arms, Punch Them on the Nose (or was that sharks) and Do or Don’t Wear Red, I forget which, I decided to talk to them instead – giving them a brief history of art to date and the approaches that I took in my end of the game.
 Sure enough, that bored them back into their normal state and in a few minutes they had wandered off again.
 So, to the previous list you can add Talk to Them About Art, though of course, other subjects are available…

 The original pochade panels for the Dyfi rocks series were painted under the lugubrious gaze of these local bullocks, while I stood perched on the river bank playing the artist, arm outstretched to the easel in the approved manner, whilst describing my approach to colour theory…